 Building Code Compliance

-The National Energy Code for Buildings (NECB) establishes and building standards for commercial buildings that are crucial in achieving societal economic and environmental objectives.
-Our building code encourages a certain energy and environmental standard to be upheld.
+The National Energy Code for Buildings (NECB) establishes building standards for commercial buildings that are crucial in achieving societal, economic and environmental objectives.
+The building code encourages a certain energy and environmental standard to be upheld.

 There are currently three compliance paths available when using the NECB code: prescriptive, trade-off, and performance.